LawJarp-A/Anxiety_Detection/README.md

 # Pre-requisites

 You need to have tensorflow 2.0+ installed.
-And the dependencies listed in the requirments.txt [Download](https://www.dropbox.com/s/gif7s1qlie2xftd/best_pose_mobilenet_model.zip?dl=1) the model and copy the weights.best.mobilenet.h5 file to the master directory of this repo.
+And the dependencies listed in the requirments.txt [Download](https://www.dropbox.com/s/gif7s1qlie2xftd/best_pose_mobilenet_model.zip?dl=1) the model and copy the weights.best.mobilenet.h5 file to the folder.
 * install [CUDNN](https://developer.nvidia.com/cudnn) and [CUDA](https://developer.nvidia.com/cuda-downloads)

     If you use Anaconda, there is a simpler way.
 Just install the precompiled libs: